 Storage Arrays Autodiscovery

 Storage Arrays are identified and returned by Device42 Storage Arrays autodiscovery.
-Within Storage Discovery, you will find resource details, related resources, and topology maps.
-Device42 currently
+On the Storage Discovery page, you will find resource details, related resources, and topology maps.

-* Note: The Preview tag indicates that these arrays have not been fully tested, due to lack of access to testing equipment, and full functionality cannot be guaranteed at this time.
-Additional versions and configurations may or may not be discovered but we cannot guarantee support at this time, but will update the list as more testing is completed.
+The "(Preview)" tag in the Platform list indicates that these arrays have not been fully tested due to a lack of access to testing equipment, and full functionality cannot be guaranteed at this time.
+Additional versions and configurations may or may not be discovered, but we cannot guarantee support for them at this time.
+The list will be updated as more testing is completed.

 Additional Storage Array Autodiscovery Information

-Use the links below for additional information about access protocols and minimum permissions for storage array autodiscovery.
+Use the links below to access additional information about access protocols and minimum permissions for storage array autodiscovery.

 Dell/EMC Arrays

-See Dell/EMC Autodiscovery for more information about the following storage arrays:
+See the Dell/EMC Autodiscovery page for more information about the following storage arrays:

 - Dell Compellent

-- VNX or VMAX using EMC SMIS Providor
+- VNX or VMAX using EMC SMIS Provider

 - EMC Data Domain